AvirukBasak/libxalloc/tests/README.md

 File [test-no-malloc.c](test-no-malloc.c) in `gdb`.

 The idea is to modify [test.c](test.c), replacing `*alloc` and `free` functions with custom overrides.
+This is to prevent `libc` allocators from interfering with `libxalloc`.

 The overrides provide the following dump.
 Inspection of the dump is largely unnecessary.